The Story of Israel

 Read Isaiah 45:1-4

 God calls the Persian king Cyrus, “my messiah.”
-The term in Hebrew means “anointed one,” and is used for a king, high priest, or anyone whom God chooses for a special task.
-(In the OT “messiah” does not refer to Jesus.)
+The term in Hebrew means “anointed one,” someone whom God chooses for a special task.
 In conquering Babylon and allowing the Jews to return home, Cyrus did not know that he was being used by God for His higher purposes (“though you do not acknowledge Me”).
 As we have seen in the lives of Jacob, Samson, David, and Jehu, God often uses those who are not perfect examples of faith and obedience.

 In 539 BC, Persian troops entered the city of Babylon without meeting resistance by diverting the Euphrates river and walking in the river bed under the city walls (recorded by the Greek historian Herodotus).
 Cyrus himself entered the city, assuming the titles of “king of Babylon, king of Sumer and Akkad, king of the four corners of the world.”
 The Cyrus Cylinder was placed under the walls of Babylon as a foundation deposit, following a long Babylonian tradition.